Is digital activism effective?

 Social media and campaigning

-Two major examples from recent years include:
+Two significant social media activism examples from recent years include:

 - Black Lives Matter

 Darnella Frazier’s video of George Floyd’s murder led to a major resurgence of the Black Lives Matter (BLM) movement, with activists primarily using social media to share important information, educational resources, and personal accounts of racism.
 It was also used as a tool to organise and spread the word about large-scale, in-person protests across the world.